 • 5 years' professional work experience

-• Studies, as part of a major or minor, related to Public Health: Anatomy, Anthropology, Sociology, Social Work, Public Health, Physiology, Biochemistry, Nutrition, Community Health, and/or Environmental Health
+• Studies, as part of a major or minor, related to Public Health, Epidemiology, Global Health, Community Health, Environmental Health, Anthropology, Sociology, Social Work, Biochemistry, Nutrition and Nursing.

-• Any work experience in Public Health/Community Health/Social Services related programs
+• Any work experience in Public Health, Community Health, and/or Social Services related projects or programs.

-• Any experience working in a Public Health related endeavor such as HIV/AIDS outreach, sex education, contraception and family planning, counseling, youth outreach, community health programs
+• Any experience working in a Public Health related endeavor such as HIV/AIDS outreach, contraception and family planning, counseling, youth outreach, and/or community health programs.

 • A strong willingness to learn a local language of Guinea and a basic level of French.

 There are no pre-requisite language requirements for this position.